Arbor Hills Tree Farm, LLC

 Age

 The age limit for planting bonsais outdoors is approximately 150 years.
-Planting a tree under 40 years old results in them developing into a full-sized tree.
+Planting a tree under 40 years old results in it developing into a full-sized tree.

 Location